finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] List Persons

-List persons which has identifier of specific identifier type's scope and code, and satisfies filter criteria.
+List persons which have identifiers of a specific identifier type's scope and code, and satisfies filter criteria.

 ### Example